XAM-MIE/nexus-match/README.md

 - Time-based gameplay with countdown timer
 - Lives system with visual feedback
 - Hint system to help find matches
-- Beautiful animations and visual effects
-- Responsive design that works on all devices
-- Sound effects and visual feedback
-- Special logo card with bonus points
-- Progressive difficulty scaling

 ## How to Play

 1. Match identical cards by flipping them in pairs
 2. Complete each level before time runs out
 3. Use hints wisely when stuck
-4. Match the special logo card for bonus points
+4. Match the Nexus logo card for bonus points
 5. Progress through increasingly difficult levels
 6. Try to achieve the highest score possible